Last Updated on: 9th October 2023, 02:25 pm

 Do Hermit Crabs Leave Their Shell to Die?

-- It protects them from predators or other hermit crabs
+- Safety from other hermit crabs.

 Hermit Crab Left Shell And Died